Choosing the right bathroom fitter

 - Approved by the Building Control department of your local authority

-- Carried out by tradesmen registered with a competent person scheme, who is qualified to self-certify their work
+- Carried out by tradespeople registered with a competent person scheme, who is qualified to self-certify their work

 This is to ensure that all the electrical work is safe, and will not pose a danger to yourself and other people in your home.
 If the work does not come up to standard, your local authority can insist that the work be corrected, while you can face difficulties selling your home if you don’t have the correct electrical safety certificates to show that the work has been done.